Curtea Nouă: Construction

 Construction was begun with architects and laborers from Brasov, and was continued and completed with work force brought from the Balkans and locally sourced.
-We know the name of the one of the architects - Spiridon Macri (a Greek from Italy).
+We know the name of one of the architects – Spiridon Macri (a Greek from Italy).
 Atanasiu Comnen Ipsilanti gives also the names of the boyars (ispravnici) appointed by the ruler to oversee the construction: Marele Ban Dumitrache Ghica, Marele Vornic Nicolae Dudescu and Medelnicerul Ion Vilard.

 The court was not only the residence of the ruler (Domnului) but also the seat of the chancellaries: Inaltul Divan Domnesc, Logofetiile, and even the secret prison where disgraced boyars were held in arrest.

 In the 20th century, archeologists discovered under the place where the palace stood two cellars and two secret passages.

 Life at the court

-From Sestini, Ispilanti's secretary, we have an interesting vignette of life at Curtea Noua.
+From Sestini, Ispilanti's secretary, we have an vignette of life at Curtea Noua.
 "Laziness and vanity have conjured a new and strange fashion in Bucharest.
 All boyars, with or without any business, spend their mornings at Court, chatting in circles in different rooms.
 This custom spread also to traders and one does not count for much who does not go and wastes his time in this fashion."

 From a document dated 1804 (during the rule of Ypsilanti) we find that "near the gardens of the Dudescu residence [near the Court] there is a "baltac" [stale water] which is infecting the entire neighborhood.
 The ruler decrees that the master of the place must drain it, or else, whoever drains it should become the master of the place."

 In 1806 Madame Reinhard was received in audience at Court, and described the experience of having to walk through a yard with chickens and past stables before passing through the "Harem" and several darkened rooms to reach the princely chambers.

 In the same year 1806 General Langeron left us the description of a reception at Court given in honor of the Russian General Milaradovici who had just won a battle against the Turks and drove them out of Bucharest.
 In his honor the palace staircase was decorated with heads of Turkish soldiers lit in candlelight.

 Documented events and chronology

 Curtea Noua has been the residence of several rulers of Wallachia.

-Alexandru Ypsilanti Built Curtea Noua as the new residence of the Wallachian princes.
+Alexandru Ypsilanti built Curtea Noua as the new residence of the Wallachian princes.

 Nicolae Caragea is mentioned in a document dated May 1783 as taking temporary residence over the summer at the Cotroceni Monastery.